erjank/teaching/lessons.md

     and provides context to ensure that outcomes can be assessed.

-Baume's guide to writing and using good learning outcomes
-{{"baume-outcomes"|cite}} is a good longer discussion of these issues.
+Baume's guide to writing and using good learning outcomes [Baume2009](biblio.md#baume-outcomes) is a good longer discussion of these issues.
 [This list of learning goals][ubc-learning-goals] from the University of British Columbia may also provide some useful guidance.

 ## Challenges